qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 - 2018 TCAD: Architecture Considerations for Stochastic Computing Accelerators (University of Washington, Seattle)
 - 2018 DATE: Correlation Manipulating Circuits for Stochastic Computing (University of Washington, Seattle)
 - 2018 TCAD: Stochastic Circuit Synthesis by Cube Assignment (University of Michigan–Shanghai Jiao Tong University Joint Institute)
-- 2018 JETC: Framework for Quantifying and Managing Accuracy in Stochastic Circuit Design (University of Passau)

 ### 2019
 - 2019 TVLSI: Design of FSM-Based Function with Reduced Number of States in Integral Stochastic Computing (National Kaohsiung University of Science and Technology)